mcanela-iese/DataScience/1. What is data science?/README.md

 At the business place, the data scientist takes care of the **data pipeline**, which is a sequence of data processing elements, in which the output of one element is the input of the next one.
 These elements involve core competencies such as:

 * **Data capture**.
-This starts by managing a data source, using database management skills.
-Data scientists must understand the data domain so that they can look at the data and begin formulating questions.
-They must also have data-modeling skills in order to understand how the data are connected.
+This may require managing a data source, using database management skills, and understanding the data domain, to formulate relevant questions.
+It may also require data-modeling skills in order to understand how the data are connected.

 * **Data wrangling** is a generic expression which refers to the operations that are performed on the data until they get ready for the analysis.
 Regarded as the preliminary steps in a data pipeline, we call this **data preprocessing**.
-Typical preprocessing steps are: removing duplicates and redundant variables, renaming and/or combining levels of categorical variables, solving the issues associated to missing data, filtering out parts of the data, combining data sets by means of joins and unions and aggregating the data based on one or more grouping variables.
+Typical preprocessing steps are: removing duplicates and redundant variables, renaming and/or combining levels of categorical variables, solving the issues associated to missing data, filtering out parts of the data, combining data sets by means of joins and unions, and aggregating the data based on one or more grouping variables.
 When the data are extracted from a database, some of these operations can be integrated in the data extraction step by means of an appropriate query.

 * **Analysis**.
 The analysis typically starts at an exploratory level, using basic statistical tools, much like those that just about everyone learns in college.
 In many cases, this is followed by an attack with more advanced machine learning tools.